Bayesian epistemology: Coherence

 Coherence plays a central role in various epistemological theories, for example, in the coherence theory of truth or in the coherence theory of justification.
 It is often assumed that sets of beliefs are more likely to be true if they are coherent than otherwise.
 For example, we would be more likely to trust a detective who can connect all the pieces of evidence into a coherent story.
 But there is no general agreement as to how coherence is to be defined.
 Bayesianism has been applied to this field by suggesting precise definitions of coherence in terms of probability, which can then be employed to tackle other problems surrounding coherence.
 One such definition was proposed by Tomoji Shogenji, who suggests that the coherence between two beliefs is equal to the probability of their conjunction divided by the probabilities of each by itself, i.e. $Coherence(A, B) = \frac{P(A \land B)}{(P(A) \cdot P(B))}$.
 Intuitively, this measures how likely it is that the two beliefs are true at the same time, compared to how likely this would be if they were neutrally related to each other.
 The coherence is high if the two beliefs are relevant to each other.
 Coherence defined this way is relative to a credence assignment.
 This means that two propositions may have high coherence for one agent and a low coherence for another agent due to the difference in prior probabilities of the agents' credences.

 Social epistemology

 Social epistemology studies the relevance of social factors for knowledge.
 In the field of science, for example, this is relevant since individual scientists have to place their trust in some claimed discoveries of other scientists in order to progress.
 The Bayesian approach can be applied to various topics in social epistemology.
 For example, probabilistic reasoning can be used in the field of testimony to evaluate how reliable a given report is.
-In this way, it can be formally shown that witness reports that are probabilistically independent of each other provide more support than otherwise.
+In this way, it can be formally shown that witness reports that are probabilistically independent of each other provide more support than reports that are not independent.
 Another topic in social epistemology concerns the question of how to aggregate the beliefs of the individuals within a group to arrive at the belief of the group as a whole.
 Bayesianism approaches this problem by aggregating the probability assignments of the different individuals.